alfmel/zend_tutorial_in_cougar/README.md

 also requires less lines of code.

-To write the API backend for the ZF2 tutorial in Cougar, it takes 5 files and about 150 lines of code (101 lines in PHP and about 40 in required annotations in the comments).
+To write the API backend for the ZF2 tutorial in Cougar, it takes 5 files and about 150 lines of code (101 lines in PHP and 48 required annotations in the comments).

 ```
 $ cloc lib web